Next-gen & W2 Advisors FAQ

 Yes.
 While virtually all other lenders in the advisor lending niche will not take on these loans without a seller fully guaranteeing them, we love helping these advisors grow through acquisitions.

-Can I keep my current W2 income after the acquisition loan is funded?
+Can I keep W2 income after the acquisition loan?

 Yes, as long as the acquired revenue is being received as 1099.